Discrimination or Harassment Complaints

 Complaints alleging sexual discrimination or harassment (including sexual assault/violence) should be submitted to Candace Wannamaker, Associate Vice President for Student Affairs and the College’s Title IX Coordinator, Casey Academic Center, Washington College, 300 Washington Avenue, Chestertown, Maryland, 21620, phone number 410-778-7228.

-Complaints alleging disability discrimination or harassment should be submitted to Andrea Vassar, Director of Academic Skills and the College’s Section 504/ADA Coordinator, Clifton Miller Library, 410-778-7883.
+Complaints alleging disability discrimination or harassment should be submitted to Andrea Vassar, the College’s Section 504/ADA Coordinator, 410-778-7883.

 When a Washington College student is the subject of a discrimination or harassment complaint, the matter will be referred to the Honor Board or other appropriate hearing bodies (see the Washington College Honor Code and Student Judicial System found earlier in this Handbook).